Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 ![Screenshot (4)](https://user-images.githubusercontent.com/104911707/179405848-c7ec2e6e-87ae-4aa2-95d1-9ab6dc475721.png)

-From the new table above, the columns have now been converted to the appropriate.
+From the new table above, the columns have now been converted to the appropriate data types.
 We can now work on the columns. `runner_orders_temp` is the clean version of `runner_orders` therefore I will be using `runner_orders_temp` to solve the case study.

 --------------

  Cleaning `customer_orders`
  ----------------
  * The original `customer_orders` table can be accessed [here](case_study.md)

  The `customer_orders` table also needs to be cleaned because it has some `'null'` values.
 Converting all the `'null'` values to actual `NULL` values will make the table clumsy so one again I converted them to `''`.

  ```sql